nuxflix/go-date-utils/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/chmenegatti/go-date-fns)](https://goreportcard.com/report/github.com/chmenegatti/go-date-fns)
 [![Test Coverage](https://img.shields.io/badge/coverage-100%25-brightgreen.svg)](https://github.com/chmenegatti/go-date-fns)

-**go-dateutils** brings the power and elegance of functional date manipulation to Go.
+**go-date-fns** brings the power and elegance of functional date manipulation to Go.
 With over **150+ pure, immutable functions**, it provides a comprehensive toolkit for working with dates and times in a safe, predictable, and timezone-aware manner.

 ---

-## ✨ Why go-dateutils?
+## ✨ Why go-date-fns?

-In the world of Go development, working with dates can be complex and error-prone. **go-dateutils** solves this by providing:
+In the world of Go development, working with dates can be complex and error-prone. **go-date-fns** solves this by providing:

 - 🧮 **Pure Functions**: No side effects, original dates never modified
 - 🌍 **Timezone Aware**: Full timezone support across all operations